bogdanscarwash/astrabot/docs/how-to/pyenv-setup.md

-# Pyenv Setup Guide for Astrabot
+# Setup Guide for Astrabot

-This guide explains how to set up pyenv for the Astrabot project on Debian 12.
+This guide explains how to set up pyenv for the Astrabot project on Debian 12 and other systems.

+## Why Pyenv?

+Pyenv allows you to easily switch between multiple versions of Python and ensures consistent development environments across different systems.

 ## Installing pyenv on Debian 12